 Teachers should not allow lateness to lessons to go unchallenged, even though the best time to deal with this may well be at the end rather than the beginning of the lesson.
-Appropriate sanctions should be established by an individual teacher or as a matter of departmental policy;
+If a pupil is late to class then teachers will follow the school's Behaviour Policy with regards to the appropriate sanction.